jbasen/Crestron-Home-Assistant/README.md

 Developer Tools->States in the HA web interface or HA app.
 This will be entered into the parameter fields of the Crestron modules.

+If you have a problem and want to open a XXXXX.
+Please do the following:
+1) On the comm manager module set the Startup_Debug_Msg_Output parameter to "Console".
+This will send debugging information to the Toolbox console.
+2) Enter the entity ID of of the device/service you are having problems with in the parameter field Startup_Debug_Entity_ID.
+This will limit the messages displayed to just those for this device/service.
+This will greatly help in being able to just see relevant debugging messages for the the device/service if you have setup other modules to control other devices you have connected to your HA system.
+3) You will need to use both toolbox debugger and open a text console window in toolbox.
+The code will generate a good deal of debugging messages.
+These should be visible in the debugger but unfortunately it has a bad habit of losing messages.
+However, the text console window is very good at capturing all the messages.
+4) Perform the necessary actions using SimplDebugger to duplicate the problem you are having
+5) Please then copy what has been displayed in the text console window, paste it into the XXXX (please copy and paste the actual text.
+Don't send a screenshot) The above will make it much easier for me to help you.

 Releases:
 v1 - Initial Release